Do you memorise or read from the score? Do you find playing from memory different from playing with the score? And if yes, how so?

 Once I had the second movement memorised thoroughly – not just superficially – I played it through in my practice and felt for the first time the sensation I was describing above.
 It felt like the music was flowing so effortlessly.
 I was no longer stalling like I had in the lesson.
 It was a revelation to me.

-Interestingly, when Kageyama asked Hough whether he has a sense of there being a different internal mental experience when he’s playing something, he describes this feeling also:
+Interestingly, when Kageyama asked Hough whether he has a sense of there being a different internal mental experience when he’s playing something from memory, he describes this feeling also:

 I just don’t feel that same sense of abandon of recklessness, almost, if you like, that I do when I don’t have the score that it’s somehow holding me in or maybe it’s like a brace on the leg after an injury.
 I’m still walking perfectly well, but the brace is the safety net if you like that’s holding that leg in shape.
 And I feel like leaving the score in the wings is like casting that brace off.
 And yeah, maybe I’m going to fall down, but somehow it’s worth that risk.